-Will I be dropped if I don't attend the first few classes ?
+Will I be dropped if I don't attend the first few classes?

 If you miss the first and the second day of class then you will be dropped.
-If you miss 2 of the first 5 classes, then you will be dropped.
-If you miss 3 of the first 9 days of class then you will be dropped.

-Can I miss the final exam ?
+Can I miss the final exam?

 You cannot be absent for the final exam; you must take the final exam in order to pass the class.